The skilled trades matter. They matter to us, to our country and to our families.

 The trade gene skipped me...you could say I became adept at bending nails with my hammer.
 I often wondered how Dad's career would have been different if he had someone better to work with than me.
 I can still hear him...."Paolo..." he would call me in his Sicilian accent...and I did my best to keep up.
 It is from this thought and these memories that TradeCrews was born.
 TradeCrews is about uplifting the tradesman and the trade industry using my interest in technology and passion for helping people.
 It's about serving the trade industry, advocating for careers in the trades, and letting the men, women and businesses know they have an advocate to rely on throughout their careers.

 The company I started, Red Barn Software, pays homage through its name, to Dad and his craftsmanship.
-TradeCrews honors ALL tradesmen regardless of experience, age, gender or race - even NY Yankee fans :-).
-Be proud to be a tradesman...learn a skill....teach a skill and pass it on.
+TradeCrews honors ALL tradespeople regardless of experience, age, gender or race - even NY Yankee fans :-).
+Be proud to work in the trades.
+Learn a skill....teach a skill...and pass it on.